la1n23/PwnFoxy/README.md

 Better version of [PwnFox](https://github.com/yeswehack/PwnFox)

 ## Why?
 PwnFox is a great tool, but it lacks UX best practices and some minor features.
+Also it's no longer maintained.

 ## Main changes